-Dial-in User feature provides the local authentication server for port security when a remote (RADIUS) server is not available.
+The Dial-in User feature provides the local authentication server for port security when a remote (RADIUS) or TACACS+ server is not available.
 This section includes the following:

-- □ "Overview" on page 276 - □ "Dial-in User Configuration" on page 276
+- "Dial-In User Overview" - "Dial-in User Configuration"

-To permanently save your new settings or any changes to the configuration file, select Save Configuration to Flash from the main menu on the left side of the page.
+To permanently save your new settings or any changes to the configuration file, select Save Settings to Flash from the main menu on the left side of the page.